grishka/NearDrop/PROTOCOL.md

 #### Connection response

-After the key exchange is complete, the server sends one last plaintext message to the client: a connection response.
-It's a subtype of offline frame saying that the server has accepted the connection.
+After the key exchange is complete, the server and client send each other one last plaintext message: a connection response.
+It's a subtype of offline frame saying that the other party has accepted the connection.
 All the following communication is encrypted and wrapped in the payload layer.

 ### The encryption layer